 The "Start from MAC address" and "VLAN" input fields allow the user to select the starting point in the MAC Table.

 Clicking the Refresh button will update the displayed table starting from that or the closest next MAC Table match.
-In addition, the two input fields will - upon a Refresh button click - assume the value of the first displayed entry, allowing for continuous refresh with the same start address.
+In addition, the two input fields will - upon a displayed entry, allowing for continuous refresh with the same start address.

 The will use the last entry of the currently displayed VLAN/MAC address pairs as a basis for the next lookup.
 When the end is reached the text "no more entries" is shown in the displayed table.
-Use the Use the button to start over.
+Use the button to start over.